pingwinator/sysbench/BENCHMARK_RESULTS.md

 5. **Celeron 1007U - Legacy Hardware**: 10-year-old Ivy Bridge processor (2012-2013) is the slowest, 10.2x slower than the i5-13600.
 Still runs modern containers without issues.

-6. **Sysbench Compatibility**: Docker image `pingwinator/sysbench:latest` successfully executed on all three architectures without issues.
+6. **Sysbench Compatibility**: Docker image `pingwinator/sysbench:latest` successfully executed on all architectures without issues.

+7. **Raspberry Pi Zero W - ARMv6 Legacy**: Single-core BCM2835 (2.91 evt/s) is 564x slower than the i5-13600 and even 55x slower than the old Celeron 1007U.
+This represents the absolute minimum performance for a usable Linux system, validating ARMv6 support for IoT and embedded devices.

 ---